TendrilApps/tendrils-cli/README.md

 - If this field is omitted, it defaults to `false`

 ### `profiles`
-- Provide an additional means for associating groups of tendrils (in a broader sense than `group`)
+- Provide an additional means for associating groups of tendrils
     - They may group by context, and often map to a specific computer (`home`, `work`, etc), or to a group of computers (`unix`, `windows`, etc)
     - They may also be used to group by category (`configs`, `scripts`, etc.)
 - A tendril can belong to several profiles at once